+The Paradise Valley Project consists of properties assembled as part of a master plan to further economic development activities in downtown Detroit by revitalizing the Harmonie Park area with an enhanced physical environment and new investment opportunities.
 The DDA will work to accomplish this by executing a plan to acquire, rehabilitate, and re-position important landmark buildings for business opportunities, to further upgrade public open spaces, and to provide a right of way to create a festive, safe, and inviting environment for the public, as well as by developing other marketing and management tools to help sustain commerce in the area in the future.